Gerrymandering cases in litigation

 Benisek v.
 Lamone

 A challenge to Maryland’s Congressional districts, arguing that Democrats redrew Maryland’s 6th district in 2012 with the express purpose of tilting the seat towards Democrats.
-A trial in the case is expected for late summer or early fall 2017.
+The case has been appealed to the U.S. Supreme Court, with arguments expected in the first half of 2018.

 Harris v.
 Cooper